apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - Zabbix DB consists of two sets of Tables in DB: History and Trend
 - History: cconsisted of 5 tables, save exact data
 - Trend:

+- Active Zabbix Proxy: sends data automatically to server
+- Passive Zabbix Proxy: Server have to request proxy to send data in response
 ---
 s
 # Theoretical